LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 Somewhat disappointingly for me there is not one state or federal politician who will take up this issue of the Lower Lakes and in particular how the current management of Lake Alexandrina as an artificial freshwater oasis is unsustainable.
 Read more here.

-WHAT ARE PEOPLE TELLING SOUTH AUSTRALIANS ABOUT THE MD BASIN DRAFT PLAN?
+WHAT ARE SOUTH AUSTRALIANS BEING TOLD ABOUT DRAFT MDB PLAN?

 The Adelaide Advertiser has run “a relentless campaign to fight for the S.A. side of the river”, which is hardly surprising, or a problem, as they have clearly told their readers they are campaigning on the issue with the ‘I Love Murray’ campaign.